I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 LOIs addressed to middle-men usually do not work.

-Buyers work on the bank-to-bank basis (e.g., SWIFT, LC, SBLC, escrow...).
+Buyers operate on the bank-to-bank basis (e.g., SWIFT, LC, SBLC, escrow...).